Outdoor Recreation

 Animals and Plants of Eastern Washington is an excellent resource on native plants and wildlife in Eastern Washington.
 In addition, maps and other resources are provided.
 View Wildife Areas, Refuges, and Parks to find wild places in wide-open spaces.
 According to the author, "The Web is useful but the outdoors is where the wonder is at."

-Several Audubon Societies serve this region that conduct bird censuses, field trips, and education programs.
+Several Audubon Societies and other birding organizations serve this region that conduct bird censuses, field trips, and education programs.
 In addition, they are involved in conservation projects.

 Note: Larry Umthun is a member of the Lower Columbian Basin Audubon Society and has an excellent gallery of bird photographs.